 It's unlikely that you'll need anything like the precision that the above circuit can provide, but it has performance that will exceed that of the simple transistor or transistor/ diode versions, depending on the implementation.
 The current with the circuit shown (using a TL071 opamp and a BC559C transistor for the simulation) varies by 30nA when the load resistor is changed from 2k to 2.2k, and using the formula shown above that means that output impedance exceeds 14 MΩ.
 The circuit shown is significantly better than the two transistor version described above, but there is still some variation.
 The culprit is the transistor's base current, because even though the voltage across R2 barely changes at all, the base-emitter junction provides a little more current through R2 as the load changes.
 Best results are obtained when the transistor's hFE is as high as possible.
 A PNP Darlington is recommended for the highest possible output impedance (well over 100 MΩ is possible).

-Alternatively, a P-Channel MOSFET can be used, and output impedance will be immeasurably high - even with the simulator !
+Alternatively, a P-Channel MOSFET can be used, and the output impedance will be immeasurably high - even with the simulator !
 It's doubtful if you need to ever go that far, but I have used a similar arrangement in the Project 168 - Low Range Ohmmeter article.
 Rather than diodes, a precision voltage reference diode is used in the project article for improved stability, along with a low-drift opamp.
 As shown, the use of diodes as a reference detracts from the 'precision' description, because their voltage drop varies with temperature.

 Distortion will also increase at very low frequencies, since the constant voltage across resistor R2 will not be maintained as phase shift (and LF rolloff) start to take their toll.
 If the bootstrap capacitor (C1 in the circuit below) is made large enough, the low frequency performance is not compromised to any measurable degree.

 One of the benefits of the arrangement is that the voltage at the junction of R1 and R2 can exceed the supply voltage.
 This is especially useful if the circuit is driving MOSFETs, as it can provide the necessary extra voltage to drive the gates without an auxiliary supply.
 Unfortunately, this little trick only works with one polarity unless a 'double bootstrap' circuit is used. .
 The other benefit is simplicity - passive components that are operated well within their ratings have an indefinite life.
 It is extremely rare for a bootstrap capacitor to fail - I have even seen a circuit where the cap was installed with reverse polarity, and the amp was working fine.
 Where current sources can be damaged if an output device fails, the bootstrap circuit won't.

 Note that the bootstrap circuit requires some form of unity gain output stage to function.
 It cannot be made to work with a single stage.
 An example of a simple preamplifier using the bootstrap technique can be seen in Project 13, and I designed the circuit many, many years ago as a microphone preamp.
 It's still a viable proposition, despite the proliferation of low noise opamps.

 For circuits that have some kind of feedback to stabilise the DC operating conditions, current variations are relatively unimportant, but when a specific current is needed, R1 must be a trimpot or be selected to provide the current required.
-Most JFETs are limited to relatively low currents - typically no more than about 5mA, but that depends on the type of FET.
-A simulation using BF245A/B/C JFETs with R1 set at 560 ohms gave currents of 1.38, 2.03 and 4.46mA respectively, demonstrating that the part number suffix can be very significant indeed.
+Most JFETs are limited to relatively low currents - typically no more than about 5mA, but that depends on the type of FET and the allowable dissipation.
+A simulation using BF245A/B/C JFETs with R1 set at 560 ohms gave currents of 1.38, 2.03 and 4.46mA respectively, demonstrating that the part number suffix is significant.

 Q1 is shown as a BJT, but it can be a JFET, MOSFET or even a valve (vacuum tube) if the voltage is within the range of the JFET.
 The performance of the current source shown above is best described as 'respectable', rather than good or excellent.
-Provided there is at least 5V across the JFET the current is reasonably stable, but it falls rapidly if there isn't enough voltage across the FET itself.
-The voltage across R1 depends entirely on the FET itself, and may be anywhere from a couple of hundred millivolts to a volt or more.
-Output impedance depends on the transconductance of the JFET, but you can expect it to be around 100k or better.
-This is not even close to the transistor versions, but it does have the benefit of simplicity.
+Provided there is enough voltage across the JFET the current is reasonably stable, but it falls rapidly if there isn't enough voltage for the FET to bias itself.
+The voltage across R1 depends entirely on the FET, and may be anywhere from a couple of hundred millivolts to a volt or more.
+Output impedance ('dynamic resistance') depends on the transconductance of the JFET, but you can expect it to be better than 100k.
+This isn't even close to the transistor versions, but it does have the benefit of relative simplicity.

-One of the reasons you don't see JFET current sources/ sinks used very often is their extreme variability.
+One of the reasons you don't see discrete JFET current sources/ sinks used very often is their extreme variability.
 Unless the design is either very tolerant or warrants a trimpot to allow the current to be set for a specific value, a JFET is generally unsuitable.
-Most are also fairly low voltage (30V is common), and are unsuited to high voltage circuits.
-While high voltage JFETs are available, they are significantly more expensive and harder to get than bipolar transistors which will give better performance anyway.
+Most are also fairly low voltage (30-40V is common), and are unsuited to high voltage circuits.
+While high voltage JFETs may be available, they will be significantly more expensive and harder to get than bipolar transistors which will give better performance anyway.
 The range of suitable JFETs has diminished considerably in recent years, with some of the better ones having gone completely (they are now obsolete, and those you buy from Asia will probably not be anything like the originals).
 There are still a few linear (general purpose) types available in SMD packages.
 These are hard to work with if you're experimenting.

 All current sources/sinks require a voltage reference, with the exception of those based on a JFET.
 While most discrete circuits use a diode, transistor junction or a LED as a voltage reference, these all have (often significant) variations with temperature.
 Most of the time, this actually doesn't matter much - an audio amplifier is not a precision instrument, and the variations experienced will rarely cause any problems (I have never seen an issue with a current source in any audio application).
-The LM385 is generally suitable, and it is inexpensive (less than AU$1.00) but has very good performance.
+The LM358 or TL071 are generally suitable, and they are inexpensive (less than AU$1.00) but have very good performance (especially at low frequencies).